 Teams planning a visit to Orlando should considering traveling in a day early, or staying a day after the tournament, to take advantage of Walt Disney World's Epcot Center's annual Food & Wine festival, which will take place during the tournament week as well.

-Universities who competed in UCF’s tournament in 2012 included Duke University, Florida State, Florida Atlantic University, Holy Cross, Middle Tennessee State University, University of West Florida, Patrick Henry, University of Tampa, Armstrong Atlantic State University and the University of Central of Florida.
-More than 75 lawyers and judges from the Orlando legal community volunteered their services and expertise to serve as judges in the tournament.
+Universities who competed in UCF’s tournament in 2013 included Armstrong Atlantic State University, Florida Atlantic University, College of the Holy Cross, College of Wooster, Middle Tennessee State University, Monmouth University, Morehouse College, Patrick Henry College, Saginaw Valley State University, University of Louisville, University of Tampa, and the University of Central Florida.
+More than 90 lawyers and judges from the Orlando legal community volunteered their services and expertise to serve as judges in the tournament.

 This tournament is made possible through the gracious support of Colling Gilbert Wright & Carter, LLC, a premier personal injury and medical malpractice law firm located in Orlando, Florida.
 More information about Colling Gilbert Wright & Carter may be found by visiting http://www.thefloridafirm.com/